alexfurnica/Discord-DeFi-Bot/README.md

 I may work on this bot more in the future and this is just what I managed to get done in time for the 1729.com task.
 That being said, feel free to fork the code and upgrade it with features that you think would be helpful!

-- Supporting multiple networks (currently only Polygon is supported)
+- Supporting more networks (currently only Polygon & Ethereum are supported)
 - Detect token purchase and sell-off to not include them in leaderboard calculation
 - Make leaderboard more efficient by storing previous day in DB instead of querying
 - Option to only allow balance and portfolio details in private message
 - Post daily top 3 posts from [rekt.news](rekt.news) and/or [feed.rekt.news](feed.rekt.news)
 - Get latest DeFi rates from [defirates.com](defirates.com), [apy.vision](apy.vision), and/or [zapper.fi](zapper.fi)
 - Support for liquidity pool tokens
+- Support for interest-bearing tokens e.g. Aave aTokens
 - Let users query the balance of any wallet address on supported networks
 - Support for multiple addresses per user